Saudi Arabia: Pre-Islamic

-At the end of the 7th century BC, an emerging kingdom appeared in north-western Arabia.
+At the end of the 7th century BCE, an emerging kingdom appeared in north-western Arabia.
 It started as a sheikdom of Dedan, which developed into the kingdom of Lihyan.
 During this period, Dedan transformed into a kingdom that encompassed a much wider domain.
-In the early 3rd century BC, with bustling economic activity between the south and north, Lihyan acquired large influence suitable to its strategic position on the caravan road.
+In the early 3rd century BCE, with bustling economic activity between the south and north, Lihyan acquired large influence suitable to its strategic position on the caravan road.
 The Lihyanites ruled over a large domain from Yathrib in the south and parts of the Levant in the north.
 In antiquity, Gulf of Aqaba used to be called Gulf of Lihyan, a testimony to the extensive influence that Lihyan acquired.

-The Lihyanites fell into the hands of the Nabataeans around 65 BC upon their seizure of Hegra then marching to Tayma, and to their capital Dedan in 9 BC.
+The Lihyanites fell into the hands of the Nabataeans around 65 BCE upon their seizure of Hegra then marching to Tayma, and to their capital Dedan in 9 BCE.
 The Nabataeans ruled large portions of north Arabia until their domain was annexed by the Roman Empire, which renamed it Arabia Petraea, and remained under the rule of the Romans until 630.

 Middle Ages and rise of Islam

 At its greatest extent, the Umayyad Caliphate (661–750) covered 11100000 km2 and 62 million people (29 per cent of the world's population), making it one of the largest empires in history in both area and proportion of the world's population.
 It was also larger than any previous empire in history.

 Shortly before the advent of Islam, apart from urban trading settlements (such as Mecca and Medina), much of what was to become Saudi Arabia was populated by nomadic pastoral tribal societies.
-The Islamic prophet Muhammad was born in Mecca in about 570 CE.
+Muhammad was born in Mecca in about 570 CE.
 In the early 7th century, Muhammad united the various tribes of the peninsula and created a single Islamic religious polity.
 Following his death in 632, his followers expanded the territory under Muslim rule beyond Arabia, conquering territory in the Iberian Peninsula in the west, to parts of Central and South Asia in the east, in a matter of decades.
 Arabia became a more politically peripheral region of the Muslim world as the focus shifted to the newly conquered lands.

 Arabs originating from modern-day Saudi Arabia, the Hejaz in particular, founded the Rashidun (632–661), Umayyad (661–750), Abbasid (750–1517), and the Fatimid (909–1171) caliphates.
 From the 10th century to the early 20th century, Mecca and Medina were under the control of a local Arab ruler known as the Sharif of Mecca, but at most times the Sharif owed allegiance to the ruler of one of the major Islamic empires based in Baghdad, Cairo or Istanbul.
 Most of the remainder of what became Saudi Arabia reverted to traditional tribal rule.